9 Steps to Buying Your First Home

 Once both parties have accepted the offer, begin to prepare for the final purchase.
 If you’re buying a resale, find a certified home inspector and review their report.
 According to Consumer Reports, a home inspection takes about two to three hours and can cost anywhere from $300 to $1,000.
 If you would like to have the seller make some of the inspector’s recommended repairs, forward their report to the seller and negotiate through your real estate agent.

 At this stage in the process, new home buyers will work with the builder’s design team to customize their home.
-This is the time to choose interior features like kitchen cabinets, lighting, and flooring.
-Outdoor living spaces may also be added or enhanced according to personal preference.
+This is the time to choose interior fixtures and finishes for kitchen cabinets, lighting, and flooring.
+Outdoor living spaces, extra bedrooms, an office, or a flex space may also be added or enhanced according to personal preference.

 8. Set the Date for the Settlement/Closing

 A title company or attorney will usually facilitate the closing of the home purchase.
 They will request the necessary documents from the buyers, sellers, and the mortgage company.
-You should also receive instructions about what to bring on the day of settlement, including photo IDs and the amount you must pay in order to close on the house.
+You should also receive instructions about what to bring on the day of settlement, including photo IDs and the amount you must pay to close on the house.
 Prior to arriving to the settlement, you should have an opportunity to walk through the house one final time.
-Once everything has been signed, you’ll be handed the keys and become the official homeowners.
+Once everything has been signed, you’ll be handed the keys and officially become a homeowner.

 9. Move In!

 If you’re moving during the peak summer months, try to arrange for a moving truck well in advance.
 Don’t forget to submit a change of address form at the post office and update payments and invoices online.
 Arrange for utility and cable service to be switched to the new address.
-Before the moving trucks pull away, make sure to mark the contents of your boxes and prepare for the first meal in your new home.
+Before the moving trucks pull away, make sure to mark the contents of your boxes and make plans for your first meal in your new home.

-If you have additional questions about any of the nine steps to buying a house, the professionals at Toll Brothers’ homes and TBI Mortgage can help.
+If you have additional questions about any of the nine steps to buying a house, the professionals at Toll Brothers and Toll Brothers Mortgage can help.
 Visit them online, or at a location near you for more information.